 Have you ever been to a movie that you had heard a lot about and finally, when you did get to watch it, it left you wondering what the hype was all about?
 I was left with more or less the same dissonance after reading ‘The Richest Man in Babylon’.

 One of my senior colleagues in the workplace strongly recommended this book to me.
 And while suggesting that I must read this book, she went to great lengths about how this holy grail of personal finance had changed her life forever.
 Her enthusiasm proved adequate to persuade me.
 I immediately ordered the book online.

-Written by George S. Clason, ‘The Richest Man in Babylon’ claims to have sold more than two million copies since it was first published in the year 1926.
+George S. Clason’s ‘The Richest Man in Babylon’ claims to have sold more than two million copies since it was first published in 1926.
 Quite an accomplishment for a book whose success and longevity stemmed from nothing but word-of-mouth!

-George Clason intends to instil a coherent financial discipline in its readers.
+Clason intends to instill a coherent financial discipline in its readers.
 The author employs the much-celebrated Babylonian financial system as the metaphor to explain his financial principles.

 While honest in its intentions, ‘The Richest Man in Babylon’ fails to mesmerize.

 The biggest problem with this nine-decade-old book is that over time, it has failed to stay contemporaneous.
 I don’t mean to dispute the ancient wisdom of the Babylonian sages nor am I questioning the author’s intelligence.